 GCH CH Mayflower's Nothing Left To Lose "Bobby Lee"

 Going Winners Dog and becoming a Champion at a Regional the day after the Nationals under breeder Judge Cathy Brey-Marler co-author of The Complete Bloodhound.
 We cannot express enough how much we miss this boy.
 He was loud.
 One of our neighbors hated him and I noticed Bobby Lee often kicked his back legs and marked his territory anytime that neighbor was in field within Bobby Lee's sight.
 I did the best I could and called Bobby into the house so my neighbor could have some peace.
 Bobby did not know he was a dog.
 He was spoiled and much loved.
 When he bellowed he sounded like Tarzan so that became one of his nicknames.
 Bobby Lee and I went on many adventures together and he and I together won enough wins in the National Owner Handler Series to garner him the NOHS Bronze award.
 At this time although he has long since passed away he remained in the top 20 of Life Time Achievement ranks in NOHS through 2021.
+He now ranks at 22 in 22.
+His name stands at the 250 points for the award.

 We arrived at the Nationals after driving all night long.
 We had no sleep.
 He was wound up and leaped out of the truck hitting his chin on the pavement head first.
 I didn't think we were going to survive that day.
 As we went around the ring he behaved like a bucking bronco high stepping it around the ring.
 We took a Bred By third place that day and since it was the Nationals and I really liked the judge I wanted a photo.
 The judge told everyone standing around the photo shoot that he knew Bobby Lee was going to be his Reserve dog but that I just couldn't get Bobby Lee under control when we were moving around the ring.
 It made my day.
 I didn't tell the judge I had no sleep and that Bobby Lee had been riding in the back seat of my pick up truck for 13 hours.
 I like this candid taken ringside of the two of us that day.
 You can see from both my expression and his that maybe we weren't working together all that good that day.
 Have I said how much Jimmy and I loved this boy.
 We surely did.